How It All Began

 Roofers Are Good People

 Regardless of how the media tries to portray this business, 90% of the roofing contractors I know are good people.
-They’ve never stolen money from a little old lady, stiffed their sales people or walked away from a warranty.
+They’ve never stolen money from a little old lady, stiffed their sales people, or walked away from a warranty.
 Actually, most of them would give you the shirt off their back.
-We’ve got to stick together.
+We’ve all got to stick together, especially the good guys.

-If you’re thinking about taking the leap into roof sales like I did 15 years ago or even if you’ve been doing this job for awhile, you should contact me.
-I’ll answer your roof sales questions – no hassles, no risk and you don’t have to pay a dime for my advice.
+If you’re thinking about taking the leap into roof sales like I did over 20 years ago, or even if you’ve been doing this job for awhile, you should contact me.

 I’m here to help you make more money and I look forward to your questions.